Accountant’s Australia Crypto Tax Guide

 The ATO has made it crystal clear that cryptocurrency tax is a priority and that very specific rules apply to when and how crypto is taxed.
 As always, the onus is on the individual, together with their tax professional, to get the numbers right.
-But anyone who appreciates the complexities of crypto will know that crypto reporting is far from straightforward, and that the chances of under or even over-reporting, are great.
-Crypto tax is tricky business indeed - but not with our Australian Accountant’s Crypto Tax Guide.
+But anyone who appreciates the complexities of crypto will know that crypto reporting is far from straightforward and that the chances of under or even over-reporting, are great.
+Crypto tax is a tricky business indeed - but not with our Australian Accountant’s Crypto Tax Guide.

 To get you equipped we’ve pulled together everything you need to know in our Accountant’s Guide to Australian Cryptocurrency Tax.
 This guide follows the latest guidance issued by the ATO - albeit the guidance is still somewhat limited, particularly in regard to DeFi investments.